 Quick Info About the FMM Tourist Permit

-- Issued on arrival at the point of entry or online here
+- Issued on arrival at the point of entry or online.
+The FMM is available at land borders, international airports, and most seaports.

 - Required documents- A valid passport or passport card